 A New Take On An Old Favorite: Capture The Flag

-Battlefield LIVE themed Electronic "Capture the Flag" Game has quickly become a super popular game.
+Battlefield LIVE-themed Electronic "Capture the Flag" Game has quickly become a super popular game.
 Reminiscent of childhood tag games, or paintball games this Capture the Flag is challenging and fun.

 Play with roughly equal team sizes.
 Teams start at opposite ends of the battlefield.
 Suitable for beginners, intermediate and advanced gamers.

-Because this game is great for CQB it can be played indoors or in a mobile field.
+Because this game is great for CQB it can be played indoors or on a mobile field.
 But it also plays well outdoors.
 Teams receive unlimited respawns from their own team’s Battle Box set as a medic box.
 The team with the least number of respawns plus any dead at mission end wins.

-A terrific game for players with a lot of energy!
+It is a terrific game for players with a lot of energy!